Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 Proudly Norwegian ©Lifejourney4two

-This article is No.3 of 4, of our series of Norwegian road trips starting in Stavanger and concluding in Lofoten islands.
-We drove these road trips from south to north, however, they can be driven in either direction.
+This article is part of a series of Norwegian road trip articles that start in Stavanger and conclude in the Lofoten islands.
+We took these trips from south to north, but they can be taken in either direction.

 viewing-Saltstraumen,-Trondheim-to-Bodo road trip